There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 In the world where time is literally money, you simply can’t afford to waste a second of your life.
 Especially when it comes to blogging.
 If you’re keen on becoming a professional blogger, you must remember one thing: every second counts.
 As you may know already, blogging is extremely time-consuming and requires a lot of dedication.
 However, day-to-day routine tasks can easily eat up your time, leaving you with no time to focus on things that matter.
 Hence, we’ve created this section for those who strive to optimise the workload and invest all of that time into other tasks.

 102. IFTTT – IFTTT is an online tool that helps you create automation for tasks that you carry out on a day-to-day basis.
-It allows you to connect your favourite services like Facebook, Twitter and Instagram, then set triggers known as applets to help you achieve these tasks.
-IFTTT is literally your virtual assistant that does all of the time-consuming tasks.
+It allows you to connect your favourite services like Facebook, Twitter and Instagram, then set triggers known as ‘applets’ to help you achieve these tasks.
+IFTTT is literally your virtual assistant that does all time-consuming tasks.
 It can do virtually anything, from automated text messages to your partner when you leave work and automatic garage opening to sharing your new blog posts across your social accounts.
-It’s simply amazing.
+It’s simply amazing!

 104. Todoist – Todoist is a task management app with a simple and intuitive interface.
 It is a to-do list app that works across all devices to make you more efficient and productive.
-Todoist offers a slew of features, such as sub tasks & sub projects, notifications, collaboration, reminders, labels and many more.
+Todoist offers a slew of features, such as subtasks & subprojects, notifications, collaboration, reminders, labels and much more.

-105. Slack – Slack is the ultimate team communication tool that brings all of your employees/partners into one single place.
+105. Slack – Slack is the ultimate team communication tool that brings all of your employees/team members into one single place.
 It lets you organise and divide messages by tasks, topics and team members while ensuring everyone is on top of their tasks.